History, tourist information, and nearby accommodation

 A rather fanciful tale of what prompted the sale is preserved.
 It seems that the young Lord Ducie threw a great party at Spring Park to celebrate his succession to the title.
 When he came to take his seat at the dinner table he discovered his father's ghost was already seated there.
 He was so frightened that he left the house and never returned.

-Be that as it may, shortly after William Leigh purchased the estate he engaged architect AW Pugin, responsible for much of the Houses of Parliament in London, to remodel Spring Park.
+Shortly after William Leigh purchased the estate he engaged architect AW Pugin, responsible for much of the Houses of Parliament in London, to remodel Spring Park.
 Pugin recommended demolishing the Georgian house and building a new mansion in Victorian Gothic style.

 Pugin and Leigh then argued, and Pugin was dismissed in favour of architect Charles Hansom, brother of Joseph Hansom, the inventor of the Hansom cab.
 Hansom's first commission was not Woodchester Mansion, however, but a monastery that the highly devout Catholic Leigh wished to build in South Woodchester village.